Nursery 2023 - 2024

 All Saints’ Early Years Foundation Stage (EYFS)

-Nursery Staff Mrs Elliott, Mrs Kinsella and Mrs Siner
+Nursery Staff Mrs Elliott, Mrs Maguire & Teaching Assistant Mrs Siner

 The Early Years Foundation Stage at All Saints’ primary school is formed from our Nursery and two Reception classes.
 Although separate classes, there are many opportunities throughout the day for children to work and play together, and the staff team work to ensure that children’s early years experiences are happy, active, safe and challenging and that children leave the EYFS well prepared for the next stage in their learning journey.

 Children in the EYFS learn skills, acquire new knowledge and demonstrate their understanding through 7 areas of learning and development.
 These areas are organised into two areas: prime and specific.

 - Communication and language; developing children’s listening and attention, understanding and speaking skills.

 - Physical development; developing gross and fine motor skills and helping children become confident early writers.

 - Personal, social and emotional development: fostering children’s confidence, independence and social skills with peers and adults.